FliegendeWurst/TriliumDroid/README.md

 <img align="right" width="200" src="./fastlane/metadata/android/en-US/images/phoneScreenshots/1.png" />

-Unofficial port of [Trilium Notes](https://github.com/TriliumNext/Notes) to Android.
+Unofficial port of [TriliumNext Notes](https://github.com/TriliumNext/Notes) to Android.
 Related: https://github.com/TriliumNext/Notes/issues/72

 [<img src="https://github.com/user-attachments/assets/38acb15c-dbe2-4bc1-9f8b-1539654d3641" width="170">](https://apt.izzysoft.de/fdroid/index/apk/eu.fliegendewurst.triliumdroid)

 ## Features

-- Support for version 0.92.6, 0.92.4, 0.91.6, 0.90.12 and 0.63.7 of sync protocol + database schema
-- Sync with other Trilium instance (push + pull)
+- Synchronisation with sync server / desktop app
+- Notes can be arranged into arbitrarily deep tree, where single notes can be placed into multiple places in the tree
-- Displaying/editing/sharing note content
+- WYSIWYG note editor based on [AztecEditor](https://github.com/wordpress-mobile/AztecEditor-Android/)
-- Displaying/editing note attributes (labels and relations)
-- Attribute inheritance and templating
+- Fast and easy navigation between notes
-- Displaying/modifying note icon
-- Displaying/modifying note paths
-- Displaying/collapsing/expanding note tree
+- Automatic note versioning
-- Navigating using internal links
+- Note attributes and relations for organization, querying and advanced scripting
+- Note encryption with per-note granularity
-- Encrypted notes
+- Canvas notes powered by [Excalidraw](https://excalidraw.com/)
-- Browsing external links
-- Jump to note dialog
-- Local/global note map view
+- Note map view (context-based / all notes)
-- Basic Scripting
+- Scripting API to automate tasks or send notifications

-- Upgrading to newer database versions / Trilium versions
+More features are planned, see the [issue tracker](https://github.com/FliegendeWurst/TriliumDroid/issues?q=sort%3Aupdated-desc%20is%3Aissue%20is%3Aopen%20label%3Aenhancement) for a full list.

+### Android integration

+- Note content can be shared to other apps
-- Receive shared content to save as new note
+- Received shared content is saved as new note
-- Support for Android 7.0+
-- Translated UI
+- Translated UI: English, German, Turkish, Chinese (Simplified Han script)
 - Light/Dark Theme following system preference

+### Requirements

+- Sync server running TriliumNext/Trilium (any version from 0.92.7 to 0.63.7)
+- Android 7.0+

+For using the app without a sync server, follow [this issue](https://github.com/FliegendeWurst/TriliumDroid/issues/75).
+If you're still using Android 6.0 or older, see [this issue](https://github.com/FliegendeWurst/TriliumDroid/issues/72).

-## Usage
+## Installation

+If you already have [F-Droid](https://f-droid.org/) installed, you can add [IzzyOnDroid's F-Droid repository](https://apt.izzysoft.de/fdroid/) in F-Droid's settings.
+Then install the app like any other.

+Or if you prefer to install the app directly:

-1. Download the app from [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/eu.fliegendewurst.triliumdroid).
+1. Download the APK from [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/eu.fliegendewurst.triliumdroid).
 2. Install the APK.
 You need to enable installing apps from unknown sources.
 3. Open the app and configure your sync server (hostname, port, password).
 4. Go back, wait until sync is finished.

-Then, you can:

-- inspect and navigate the note tree by opening the left side bar
-- view and modify note attributes by opening the right side bar
-- jump to notes using the floating action button in the bottom right corner
+Several parts of the user interface are configurable, check the app settings for more details.
-- edit notes using the edit button in the top action bar
+To edit notes, use the edit button in the toolbar.

-There is also some preliminary support for scripting, but it doesn't work exactly like the Trilium API at the moment.

-## TODO
-- #sorted attribute
-- Search
-- Folder view of child nodes
-- Jump to note dialog: smart sort
-- Advanced Scripting
-- Included notes
-- Undeleting content
-- Erasing notes
-- Support for Android <= 6.0 (very low priority)
-- Special layout for tablet screens
-- F-Droid compatible gradle repositories (AztecEditor is not in Maven Central)
-- Encrypted local database (maybe): https://github.com/sqlcipher/android-database-sqlcipher

 ## Contribute

 Please report bugs and missing features.
 Translations are done via [Weblate](https://hosted.weblate.org/projects/triliumdroid/app/).

+If you're any good at Android app development using Kotlin, feel free to contribute code :)

 ### Testing